East Hants Community Rider is focused on giving people access to transportation. To do so, we offer services based around the needs of each passenger.

 Q: How many vehicles do you have?

-A: We have 5 vehicles: 3 wheelchair accessible vans and 2 sedan-style cars.
-Each of our vehicles is named.
-Capacities are as follows:
+A: We have 6 vehicles: 3 wheelchair accessible vans, 2 sedan-style cars and a hybrid SUV.
+Each of our vehicles is named to give it a bit of personality:

 - Roada Rider, Ram Pro-Master, 8 passengers